wuman/TwoLevelLruCache/README.md

 A two-level LRU cache composed of a smaller, first level `LruCache` in memory and a larger, second level `DiskLruCache`.

 The keys must be of `String` type.
-The values must be `Serializable`.
+The values must be convertible to and from a byte stream using a `Converter`.

 INCLUDING IN YOUR PROJECT